clarifynl/responsive-pics/README.md

 The following actions allow you to hook into the image resizing process timeline.
 You can place them in your theme's functions.php file.

 ### `responsive_pics_request_scheduled`
+This action fires when ResponsivePics has scheduled a new image resize request to the ActionScheduler queue.

 ```php
 do_action('responsive_pics_request_scheduled', (int) $post_id, (array) $resize_request);